 In case of cash deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
-At April 30, 2021, the District has \$170,955 of bank deposits, including certificate of deposit balances discussed in Note 3, which were not insured or covered by collateral.
+At April 30, 2022, the District's bank deposits are insured or covered by collateral.